sguzunov/docs/docs/connectors/02_ms-office/04_outlook-connector/01_javascript/outlook-guide.md

 ## Introduction

-The Glue42 Outlook Connector allows applications to use Outlook for creating emails, tasks, meetings and appointments, so that the user may view and edit these in a familiar environment.
-Once the items are sent or saved by the user, they can then be transmitted back to the application for processing, auditing and/or long-term storage.
+The Glue42 Outlook Connector allows apps to use Outlook for creating emails, tasks, meetings and appointments, so that the user may view and edit these in a familiar environment.
+Once the items are sent or saved by the user, they can then be transmitted back to the app for processing, auditing and/or long-term storage.

-The Glue42 Outlook Connector API lets your application interact with Outlook, and enables it to:
+The Glue42 Outlook Connector API lets your app interact with Outlook, and enables it to:

 - Initiate new emails with rich HTML body and attachments and get notified when the email has been sent.
 - Monitor certain folders in Outlook and get notified when an email has been received.
-- Save complete email messages with attachments in your web application.
+- Save complete email messages with attachments in your web app.
 - Show a saved email in Outlook.
 - Initiate the creation of new tasks and get notified when a task is created.
-- Save complete tasks with attachments in your web application.
+- Save complete tasks with attachments in your web app.
 - Show a saved task in Outlook.

 ## Initialization

-As shown in the [Set Up Your Application](../../set-up-your-application/javascript/index.html) section, you need to initialize the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) library and set the [`outlook`](../../../../reference/glue4office/latest/outlook/index.html#OutlookAPI) property of the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) configuration object to `true`:
+As shown in the [Set Up Your App](../../set-up-your-app/javascript/index.html) section, you need to initialize the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) library and set the [`outlook`](../../../../reference/glue4office/latest/outlook/index.html#OutlookAPI) property of the [`glue4office`](../../../../reference/glue4office/latest/glue4office/index.html) configuration object to `true`:

 ```javascript
 const config = {